 In a word, no. Or more correctly, he can, but it isn’t going to help much.

 Let’s make some terrain assumptions.
-At least some of Jamie’s route looks like this:
+At least some of Jaime’s route looks like this:

 That’s an effective population density of zero.
 It’s open grassland.
 And it is clearly not a small slice of the route.
 Judging by the maps I’ve found, the area between the Roseroad and the Gold Road is not – at almost any point – densely settled; there don’t seem to be any significant population centers there; the population of the Reach is concentrated further south, on the river Mander (which makes a good deal of sense, geographically – people tend to live near rivers).